 Geoffrey Bawa Collection

-Phantom Hands, under an exclusive license from the Geoffrey Bawa Trust, has re-edited a collection of furniture, lighting, and objects, designed by the iconic Sri Lankan architect’s practice between the mid 1960s and mid 1990s.
+Phantom Hands, under an exclusive license from the Geoffrey Bawa Trust, has re-edited a collection of furniture, lighting and objects designed by the iconic Sri Lankan architect’s practice between the mid 1960s and mid 1990s.

 Bawa’s legacy rests on his sensitivity to place, context, climate, and sustainability—long before these ideas became central to modern architectural discourse.
 Revisiting his work thus invariably meant considering how these factors have shifted over time, from the circumstances on the planet to material availability, ethical sourcing, and environmental impact.
 As a result, this collection is more than a reproduction—it is a re-edition, guided by the same adaptability and awareness that defined Bawa’s original designs.